Third Order Lagrangians, Weyl Invariants & Classical Trace Anomaly in Six Dimensions: Classical Trace Anomaly

 The trace anomalies are~\cite{dufc} precisely the ${\bf b_m}$ coefficients ${\Bigl[}$also referred to as Hamidew (after Hadamard--Minakshisundaram--DeWitt)~\cite{gibb} or, HMDS (after the same persons plus Seely)~\cite{avra} or, Minakshisundaram--Pleijel~\cite{aboc} coefficients${\Bigr]}$ of the Schwinger--DeWitt proper time method, see, e.g., Ref.~\cite{avra} and references therein.
-These are the t--independent terms in the asymptotic expansion of the heat kernel\footnote{It is a very powerful tool in the mathematical physics as well as in the quantum field theory.}\ with the {\it appropriate} differential operator $\triangle$, see, e.g., Ref.~\cite{bgzv,gilk}, in
+These are the t--independent terms in the asymptotic expansion of the heat kernel\footnote{It is a very powerful tool in the mathematical physics as well as in the quantum field theory.}\ with the {\it appropriate} differential operator $\triangle$, see, e.g., Refs.~\cite{bgzv,gilk}, in

 where $B_m=\int {\bf b_m}\,\sqrt{-g}\, d^D\! x$\ are invariants of the differential operator and vanish for odd numbers of the $m$.
-The calculation of these coefficients by the pioneering method of DeWitt~\cite{DeWit65} is quite simple but gets very cumbersome at higher orders.
+The calculation of the first order of these coefficients by the pioneering method of DeWitt~\cite{DeWit65} is quite simple, but gets very cumbersome at higher orders.
 Indeed, due to the combinatorial explosion in the number of terms in the ${\bf b_m}$ and in the auxiliary tensorial quantities, improvement in the higher orders $m$ has been tedious.
-Though, new algorithms and computer algebra with improvements in computer systems have appeared to perform great efficiency, see, e.g., Ref.~\cite{fkwc92,AvrSch95} and references therein.
+Though, new algorithms and computer algebra with improvements in computer systems have appeared to perform great efficiency, see, e.g., Refs.~\cite{fkwc92,AvrSch95} and references therein.

-As the literature does~not contain an explicit calculated expression for the trace anomaly in six dimensions in the semi--classical theory, we examine the third order trace anomaly result~(\ref{dttt}) by a straightforward use of the ${\bf b_6}$ coefficient of the Schwinger--DeWitt proper time method.
-Though, let us first apply this comparison as a re--examining for the second order one with the ${\bf b_4}$ coefficient.
+As in the literature, there is~not, up to now, an explicit calculated expression for the trace anomaly in six dimensions in the semi--classical theory, we examine our third order trace anomaly result~(\ref{dttt}) by a straightforward use of the ${\bf b_6}$ coefficient of the Schwinger--DeWitt proper time method.
+Though, let us first apply this comparison, as a re--examining, for the second order one with the ${\bf b_4}$ coefficient.

-For this purpose, if the $\triangle$ in (\ref{appdila}) being the simplest such operator, e.g., the conformally invariant Laplacian type operator\footnote{We have checked the signs with Ref.~\cite{schim}, and $\xi(D)=(D-2)/[4(D-1)]$.}
+For this purpose, if the $\triangle$ in (\ref{appdila}) being the simplest of such an operator, e.g., the conformally invariant Laplacian type operator\footnote{We have checked the signs with Ref.~\cite{schim}, and $\xi(D)=(D-2)/[4(D-1)]$.}

 then the ${\bf b_4}$, when the conformal coupling constant is $\xi(4)=1/6$, will be given by\footnote{See, e.g., the relation $E_4$ of Ref.~\cite{gilk} when its $E=R/6$ and $W_{ij}=0$, and also adapting the sign convention.}